 And the other unions are just queuing up-----

 Senator Conway-Walsh raised the issue of JobPath.
 It is worth noting that there are 41,000 people employed full time and 5,000 part time.
-The level of complaint concerning JobPath is around 0.41%.
-If the acknowledged costs are what the Senator says they are, work needs to be done on it.
-If what she is saying is correct, it beggars belief.
-I am not sure it is correct.
+The level of complaint about JobPath is around 0.41%.
+If the acknowledged costs are what the Senator says they are, work needs to be done on them.
+If what she is saying is correct, it beggars belief, but I am not sure it is correct.

-I join Senators Ruane and Higgins in referring to Internet Safety Day and the report last week on sex education.
+I join Senators Ruane and Higgins in referring to Internet Safety Day and the report published last week on sex education.
 I commend all involved in the Oireachtas education committee.
-It is important that our curriculum be reformed regarding the development of sex education for young people.
+It is important that the curriculum be reformed in the development of sex education for young people.
 I hope we can continue the ongoing work.
-To be fair, it was initiated by Mr. Ruairí Quinn, and continued by the former Minister, Deputy Bruton, and the current Minister, Deputy McHugh.
+To be fair, it was initiated by Ruairí Quinn and continued by the former Minister, Deputy Bruton, and the current Minister, Deputy McHugh.
 I hope the development can happen.

-With regard to the Data Protection Act, I do not have a commencement date for Senators Higgins and Ruane but I am sure we can liaise with the Department on that issue.
+With reference to the Data Protection Act, I do not have a commencement date for Senators Higgins and Ruane, but I am sure we can liaise with the Department on the issue.

 Senator Bacik raised the issue of the Parental Leave (Amendment) Bill.
-It is before the House tomorrow and it is best to leave it until tomorrow.
+It will be before the House tomorrow and it is best to leave it until tomorrow.

 I believe an answer of "Yes" or "No" was sought.

 I have noted that the Leader has not responded, in fact.

 I cannot control how anyone contributes.